-The Group had trade receivables of approximately Our procedures in relation to the management's impairment HK\$20,940,000 (2019: HK\$23,644,000).
-In general, the trade receivable credit terms granted by the Group to the customers was 30 days.
-Management performed periodic assessment on • the recoverability of the trade receivables and the sufficiency of provision for expected credit losses based on information including credit profile of different customers, ageing of the trade receivables, historical settlement records, subsequent • settlement status, expected timing and amount of realisation of outstanding balances, and on-going trading relationships with the relevant customers.
-Management also considered forward-looking information that may impact the customers' ability to repay the outstanding balances in order to estimate • the expected credit losses for the impairment assessment.
+The Group had net carrying amount of trade receivables of Our procedures in relation to the management's impairment approximately HK\$14,440,000 (2020: HK\$20,940,000) after provision of allowance for expected credit losses of approximately HK\$1,416,000 (2020: HK\$2,009,000).
+In • general, the trade receivable credit terms granted by the Group to the customers was 30 days.
+Management performed periodic assessment on the recoverability of the trade receivables and the sufficiency of provision for expected • credit losses based on information including credit profile of different customers, aging of the trade receivables, historical settlement records, subsequent settlement status, expected timing and amount of realisation of outstanding balances, and on-going trading relationships with the relevant • customers.
+Management also considered forward-looking information that may impact the customers' ability to repay the outstanding balances in order to estimate the expected credit losses for the impairment assessment.